 (1) HHSC may collect an annual fee to be used to make emergency assistance money available to a facility.

-(2) The fee collected under this subsection must be in the amount allowed by Texas Health and Safety Code, §252.095(b), and must be deposited to the credit of the fund established under the Texas Health and Safety Code, §242.096.
+(2) The fee collected under this subsection must be in the amount allowed by Texas Health and Safety Code §252.095(b), and must be deposited to the credit of the fund established under the Texas Health and Safety Code §242.096 (relating to Nursing and Convalescent Home Trust Fund and Emergency Assistance Funds).

-(3) HHSC disburses money to a trustee to alleviate an immediate threat to the health or safety of a facility's residents in accordance with Texas Health and Safety Code, §252.095(c).
+(3) HHSC disburses money to a trustee to alleviate an immediate threat to the health or safety of a facility's residents in accordance with Texas Health and Safety Code §252.095(c).

-(4) HHSC disburses emergency assistance money if a court order is issued in accordance with Texas Health and Safety Code, §252.095(d).
+(4) HHSC disburses emergency assistance money if a court order is issued in accordance with Texas Health and Safety Code §252.095(d).

 (c) Method of Payment.
-A facility must pay a fee, by check, cashier's check, money order, or credit card, made payable to HHSC.
-HHSC does not refund a fee except as provided by Chapter 2005 of the Texas Government Code.
+HHSC accepts the prescribed form of accepted payment through the online portal .
+HHSC does not refund a fee except as provided by Chapter 2005 of the Texas Government Code (relating to Miscellaneous Provisions Relating to State Licenses and Permits).

 (d) Quality Assurance Fee.
-HHSC collects a quality assurance fee from a license holder in accordance with Chapter 11 of this title (relating to Quality Assurance Fee).
+HHSC collects a quality assurance fee from a license holder in accordance with 40 TAC Chapter 11 (relating to Quality Assurance Fee).

 §551.20.
 Plan Review Fees.

-(a) The Texas Department of Human Services (DHS) charges a fee to review plans for new buildings, additions, conversion of buildings not licensed by DHS, or remodeling of existing licensed facilities.
+(a) HHSC charges a fee to review plans for new buildings, additions, conversion of buildings not licensed by HHSC , and remodeling of existing licensed facilities.

 (b) The fee schedule is as follows.

-(1) New small prompt/slow facility (4 to 16 beds based on residential board and care occupancy of the Life Safety Code, Chapter 21-2, prompt or slow evacuation capability):
+(1) New small facility (with a capacity of 4 to 16 based on NFPA 101, Chapter 32, New Residential Board and Care Occupancies:

-(A) single story--$900;

-(B) multiple story--$1,100; and

-(C) additions or remodeling--2% of construction cost with a $350 minimum fee and a maximum of 50% of the plan review fee for a new facility of the same type.

-(2) New large prompt/slow facility (17 or more beds based on residential board and care occupancy of the Life Safety Code, Chapter 21-3, prompt or slow evacuation capability):

-(A) single story:

-(i) facilities with 17-80 beds--$1,100;

-(ii) facilities with 81-120 beds--$1,650; and

-(iii) facilities with 121+ beds--$14 per bed.

-(B) multiple story:

-(i) facilities with 17-80 beds--$1,650;

-(ii) facilities with 81-120 beds--$2,150; and

-(iii) facilities with 121+ beds--$18 per bed.

-(C) additions or remodeling--2% of construction cost with a $400 minimum fee and a maximum of 50% of the plan review fee for a new facility of the same type.

-(3) New small impractical facility (4 to 16 beds based on residential board and care occupancy of the Life Safety Code, Chapter 21-2, impractical evacuation capability):

 (A) single story--$1,100;